-You should clean up any fallen fruit from your fruit trees, and also secure any garbage bins or areas to discourage rats looking for food.
+You should clean up any fallen fruit from your fruit trees and secure any garbage bins or areas to discourage rats from looking for food.
 Always clean the BBQ after use… even small crumbs of food will attract rats.

 Frequently Asked Questions

 Roof rats are common across the world and will look to shelter and nest in high places, including trees.
 Their claws, paw pads, and tails make them adept at climbing trees and they will use foliage and sticks to build their nests.
 Can rats climb trees?

 Yes, they can!

 Can rats climb trees?
 Yes, they can.
 Rats can climb any tree but they particularly like fruit trees which are a good source of food for them.

 The fronds in palm trees provide good leaping points for roof rats if they are close to a building.
 Sometimes the term palm rat is used, but it is just another name for roof rats.

 How Do You Keep Rats Out of Trees?